No Bake Peanut Butter and Chocolate Tarts

 - ½ teaspoon vanilla extract

-- chopped dark chocolate
+- additional chocolate chips or chopped chocolate

 - flaky sea salt